James-o-brien/MScDissertation/README.md

 - `ExtractOSMBuild` - function which was already built in ODDRIN which allows extraction of OSM buildings for a given bbox.
 Warning: this function may take several minutes to run, depending on the size of the bbox.
 - `ParAggnBuildings` - function which was already built in ODDRIN which allows the aggregation of points to pixels.
 Warning: this function will take minutes or hours depending on the size of the bbox.

+##### DataViz.R

+This file contains much of the code that was used to produce the plots throughout the dissertation.

+##### DataPrep.R

+This file contains the inference of unaffected buildings discussed in Section 4.2.1 of the dissertation, along with the interpolation of population and hazard intensity values.
+Note that downloading old OpenStreetMap from before Cyclone Harold is required; this data can be found above and is entitled 'hotosm_vut_buildings.gpkg'.

 ##### DispXNew.R

 Key Functions: